 This vacancy is using Success Profiles

-, and will assess your Behaviours, Strengths, Experience and Technical skills.
+, and will assess your Behaviours and Experience.

-The interview will be of a blended nature consisting of behaviour, experience, technical and strength based questions as listed in the advert.
-The strength based questions will require natural responses from the candidates.
+The interview will be of a blended nature, consisting of behaviour and experience-based questions as listed in the job advert.

 Feedback will only be provided if you attend an interview or assessment.